Social Studies Courses

 AP Psychology

-AP Psychology is a college level introductory psychology course in which students learn the theoretical and historical underpinnings of the field of psychology, distinguish among the domains of psychology (biological, cognitive, contemporary approaches) analyze contributions of major historical figures, gain exposure to the empirical research process upon which the field is based and the application of research and theory to explain human behavior, and discuss and challenge contemporary approaches to biological, cognitive, learning, developmental, motivation, personality, abnormal behavior, and social psychology.
+AP Psychology is a college-level introductory psychology course in which students learn the theoretical and historical underpinnings of the field of psychology, distinguish among the domains of psychology (biological, cognitive, contemporary approaches) analyze contributions of major historical figures, gain exposure to the empirical research process upon which the field is based and the application of research and theory to explain human behavior, and discuss and challenge contemporary approaches to biological, cognitive, learning, developmental, motivation, personality, abnormal behavior, and social psychology.
 Advanced placement courses are demanding and require daily homework.

-- Course Number: 542AP
+Course Number: 542AP

-- Grade: 11-12
+Grade: 11-12

-Additional: Course is offered for elective Social Studies credit; Students should be able to read a college-level textbook and write grammatically correct, complete sentences; students eligible for free/reduced lunch should check with their counselor about AP exam fee waivers.
+Additional: Course is offered for elective Social Studies credit; Students should be able to read a college-level textbook and write grammatically correct, complete sentences; For more information about AP Psychology, please review the College Board’s website for the course, available on the Secondary Curriculum Website.

 -